MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 And you will see an error:
 ![](modify_owner.png)

 You can also create immutable instances of a struct.
-This means that once the instance is created, none of the fields can be modified, not even the fields declared as `var`.
-This .
+This means that once the instance is created none of the fields can be modified, not even the fields declared as `var`.
-Using the `let` keyword you can create an instance of `TodoItem` that cannot ever be modified:
+You can create an immutable instance by using the `let` keyword:

 	let unchangeableTodoItem = TodoItem(title: "Get Milk", content: "really urgent!", dueDate: NSDate()	owner:"User1") unchangeableTodoItem.title = "New Title"

+When attempting to modify a field as in the code above, the compiler will display the following error:

 ![](immutable_enum.png)